Malachi Bogdanov

 Cilindro as well as directing Dracula, L'Anconitana, A Midsummer Night's Dream, Romeo and Juliet, The Taming of the Shrew and The Merchant of Venice all in Italian and produced by MabTeatro.
-In February of 2006, Malachi directed for MabTeatro the Italian version of Macbeth Kill Bill Shakespeare that toured Italy.
+In February 2006, Malachi directed for MabTeatro the Italian version of Macbeth Kill Bill Shakespeare that toured Italy.

 In the UK, Malachi has directed Stone Soup (2005), Pandora's Box (2006 Birmingham MAC and Edinburgh Festival), and Pinocchio (MAC 2006).
 In 2006, he was commissioned to write and direct a new version of the Odyssey, "From Ithaca With Love", which was performed in June 2006 to celebrate the opening of the Millennium Point building in Birmingham.

 In 2007.
 Malachi directed his first feature film The Mandrake Root for which he also wrote the screenplay.
 The film was shot in the city of Sassari (Sardinia, Italy) for the production company European Drama Network and nominated by the Royal Television Society for best drama.